As an Amazon Associate we earn from qualifying purchases .

 Who is it for?

-Meta Quest 3S is ideal for VR beginners, fitness enthusiasts, and casual gamers who want a cheap VR headset but a decent VR experience.
-It's also solid if you don't want to deal with cables but still prefer an option to connect to your PC when needed.
+Meta Quest 3S is ideal for VR beginners, fitness enthusiasts, and casual gamers who want a budget-friendly VR headset and a decent VR experience.
+It's also a solid option if you don't want to deal with cables but still prefer to have the ability to connect to your PC when needed.

 Bottom line